c-sky/buildroot/board/csky/gx6605s/readme.txt

 Insert the USB in the dev board, setup the console with the rate 115200/8-N-1.
 Power On.

-How to run it with Jtag
+How to run it with jtag
 =======================

 1. Prepare Jtag-Server: